 John Colella, my best friend, died five years ago this December.
 He was 42 years old at the time, and I remember simply not being able to process the information when my father called with the news.
-My dad might as well have told me that he’d just cancelled the family subscription to the color blue and figured that I should know.
+My dad might as well have told me that he’d just canceled the family subscription to the color blue and figured that I should know.
 I understood the words, but the concept was foreign to the point of incoherence.

 John and I had been friends since seventh grade.
-We went through junior high school, high school and then college together.
+We went through junior high school, high school, and then college together.
 We cut classes together.
 We spent our weekends and lunchtimes together.
 We took our vacations together.
 We did our obligatory cross-country drive as 20-somethings together.
-Over the years we drank several plantations worth of coffee together.
+Over the years, we drank several plantations worth of coffee together.
 I was the best man at his first wedding, and we got fall-down drunk together at the party following his second.
 If I were ever to get married, I was going to ask him to stand up for me.
-But that’s not going to happen as he died half-a-decade ago and took a good part of me with him.
-And he died in a way that is tough to understand, unless you’re willing to openly consider that God can be a real son-of-a-bitch.
+But that’s not going to happen, as he died half a decade ago and took a good part of me with him.
+And he died in a way that is tough to understand unless you’re willing to openly consider that God can be a real son-of-a-bitch.

-In December of 2007 John was living a settled, love-filled life.
-He shared a dental practice with his father and had recently purchased a beautiful old farm house outside of Ithaca, NY.
+In December of 2007, John was living a settled, love-filled life.
+He shared a dental practice with his father and had recently purchased a beautiful old farmhouse outside of Ithaca, NY.
 He had an amazingly cool wife and a beautiful infant son.
 And then he caught a cold.
 Having had colds before, he didn’t do anything about it other than trying to get bed rest and keeping his fluids up.

-Over the course of a week the cold turned into pneumonia, but John was legendarily stubborn when it came to his health and didn’t want to make such a big deal out of it, so he didn’t go to the doctor.
-After a few more days of feeling like hell and generally declining, his wife put her foot down and drove him to the hospital where he was immediately admitted to the ICU.
+Over the course of a week, the cold turned into pneumonia, but John was legendarily stubborn when it came to his health and didn’t want to make such a big deal out of it, so he didn’t go to the doctor.
+After a few more days of feeling like hell and generally declining, his wife put her foot down and drove him to the hospital, where he was immediately admitted to the ICU.
 Shortly after admission, his systems began to fail in series.

 John’s death has been with me every day now for half a decade.
 I think about him a lot when I’m alone.
 I try to gain some wisdom from his absence: to see what I’m missing when I see he’s not there.
-When old friends get together a glass is always raised, tears are shed and (as John was profoundly given to scatological humor) fart jokes fly.
+When old friends get together, a glass is always raised, tears are shed, and (as John was profoundly given to scatological humor) fart jokes fly.
 Among our close circle of friends, we don’t get down into the weeds of those awful days in December much anymore.
 Rather, we retell favorite stories.
 We do John impersonations.
 We laugh.
 Over the past few years, the person I’ve spoken to most about John’s death is his dad.
 Doc is also one of my closest friends and has been for nearly thirty years.

 Doc is convinced that John died from something called General Adaptation Disorder, also known as the Selye Stress Syndrome.
-The argument states that if a person is placed into repetitive “fight or flight” situations, through genetic predisposition or a stressful environment, the adrenal system constantly ratchets up to new levels of “normal.”
+The argument states that if a person is placed into repetitive “fight or flight” situations through genetic predisposition or a stressful environment, the adrenal system constantly ratchets up to new levels of “normal.”
 In the end, that puts enormous stress on the body and can lead to overall collapse.
 I don’t know what to make of that, but the boy was wound tight.
 Hell, John positively vibrated.
 If he were a cartoon character, you would have drawn him in frantic, squiggly lines.
 So maybe Doc’s right.

-One thing for certain is that Doc and John had special connection.
+One thing for certain is that Doc and John had a special connection.
 Many sons, if we’re lucky enough to have the opportunity, eventually get to become brothers to our fathers.
 But John and Doc had that from the jump.
 When we were in high school and planning on hanging out for the day, John was as likely as not to show up at my house with his dad.
 Which was great.
 Doc never judged us.
 He loved us.
 He tolerated us.
 He broadened us.
 He showed us how to do cool stuff.
 He was complex, thoughtful, and unique.
 He recited poetry and shot an old, repro Colt .45 like a cowboy.
 He taught us how to most effectively turn a bored-out log into a cannon.
 It was always like that, from our teenage years, right up to the end of John’s life.

 One of my favorite memories is when we were juniors in college.
 John and I had come home to Binghamton with another friend, Ted Rennenberg, for the weekend.
-Ted was an English major who had spent a few years between high school and college as a diesel mechanic and forklift operator — but he loved literature, and so he got himself a partial scholarship and headed north from Long Island to Syracuse University.
+Ted was an English major who had spent a few years between high school and college as a diesel mechanic and forklift operator — but he loved literature, so he got himself a partial scholarship and headed north from Long Island to Syracuse University.

-As I cracked a beer in the Colella’s backyard, Doc and Ted were both bent over, half inside the engine-well of an old Chevy Suburban, fixing the alternator and arguing the depth of Chaucer’s bawdiness.
+As I cracked a beer in the Colella’s backyard, Doc and Ted were both bent over, half inside the engine well of an old Chevy Suburban, fixing the alternator and arguing the depth of Chaucer’s bawdiness.
 The quote that sticks with me from that afternoon is Doc, half shouting as he blindly reached out for John to pass him a socket wrench, “Christ, Ted!
 What do you think Chaucer meant by ‘her nether eye’?!?!”

 So, yeah, with the Colellas, propriety was at the bottom of a lonnnnng list of concerns.
 I remember one evening that summed up that aspect of the family philosophy perfectly.
 John was kicked back in his chair in the kitchen, with a smoke in one hand and Kurt Vonnegut’s Slapstick in the other.
 Doc was cleaning a gun.
 I was doing the crossword.
 Then John started laughing so hard that he snorted and choked.
 When he tried to take a sip of coffee to wet his throat, he spilled it all over his shirt.
 Doc asked him what was so funny.
-John, getting his laughter somewhat under control, set up the scene wherein President William Daffodil-11 Swain encourages the citizens of the United States to say to anyone they don’t like: “Why don’t you take a flying fuck at rolling doughnut?
+John, getting his laughter somewhat under control, set up the scene wherein President William Daffodil-11 Swain encourages the citizens of the United States to say to anyone they don’t like: “Why don’t you take a flying fuck at a rolling doughnut?
 Why don’t you take a flying fuck at the moooooooooooon?”

-It was the funniest thing we’d ever heard and the three of us sat there laughing like hyenas and repeating the line over and over again, harmonizing on the “. . . at the moooooooooooon!!!” crescendo.
+It was the funniest thing we’d ever heard, and the three of us sat there laughing like hyenas and repeating the line over and over again, harmonizing on the “. . . at the moooooooooooon!!!” crescendo.

-Not surprisingly, it became a catch phrase to explain a central part of the family creed.
+Not surprisingly, it became a catchphrase to explain a central part of the family creed.